 Idea 1: Taking Photos to Show Participation

-To ensure students are actively participating during your lessons, you can use the image upload question.
+Use image upload to ensure students are actively participating during your lessons.
 For example, if students have done work on a worksheet you have handed out, you can check that they have all done their work by asking them to submit a photo.

-You can quickly review the photos your students have submitted by scrolling through the Response Window, or by clicking on an image to enlarge it, then clicking the arrows to filter through the submissions.
-If you do not have time to thoroughly look at each students’ submission, you can save the responses and look them over after class to ensure everyone is understanding.
+You can quickly review the photos your students have submitted by scrolling through the Activity Window, or by clicking on an image to enlarge it, then click the arrows to filter through the submissions.
+If you do not have time to thoroughly look at each student’s submission, the responses automatically save and you can look them over after class to ensure everyone is understanding.